sfu-cl-lab/Yeti-Thesis-Project/Document of database chao_draft.md

 10th season | 2007-2008 | 25 |
 Wison's sum | = 27 + 69 + 63 + 43 + 50 + 10 + 21 | = 283 |
 Correct sum | = 27 + 0 + 69 + 63 + 43 + 50 + 0 | = 252

-+ However, in Wilson's data, a player's frist 7 seasons in NHL is counted as the 7 seasons in which a player did play games in NHL.
-Take the player ""

 ### Step 7: skater stats with CSS rank for year 1998-2002 and 2004-2008.
 + Player stats for skaters in `table_2` including their CSS ranks is saved as view "`chao_draft.nhl_nonzerogames_skaters_stats_1998_2008_view`"(referred as `view_10`).